MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in-new.md

 ## Pin the Insights add-in

-If you're using Outlook on the Web, you can pin the Insights add-in to the quick access pane for easier access.
+If you're using Outlook on the Web, you can pin the add-in for easier access.

 **To pin the add-in to the quick access pane**